-Power trim and tilt switch on bottom engine cowling
+Power trim and tilt switch on bottom cowling

-The power trim and tilt switch is located on the side of the bottom engine cowling.
-Pressing the switch "UP" (up) trims the outboard motor up, and then tilts it up.
-Pressing the switch "DN" (down) tilts the outboard motor down and trims it down.
+The power trim and tilt switch is located on the side of the bottom cowling.
+Pushing the switch "UP" (up) trims the outboard motor up, and then tilts it up.
+Pushing the switch "DN" (down) tilts the outboard motor down and trims it down.
 When the switch is released, the outboard motor will stop in its current position.

-For instructions on using the power trim and tilt switch, see page 60.
+For instructions on using the power trim and tilt switch, see page 59.

-Use the power trim and tilt switch located on the bottom engine cowling only when the boat is at a complete stop with the engine off.
+Use the power trim and tilt switch located on the bottom cowling only when the boat is at a complete stop with the engine off.
 Attempting to use this switch while the boat is moving could increase the risk of falling overboard and could distract the operator, increasing the risk of collision with another boat or an obstacle.